ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 ## Set of Rules Editing
-For clarity reasons, this document will use YANG Identifiers in quotes instead of the SID values.
+For clarity reasons, this document will use YANG Identifiers in quotes instead of SID values.
-In the YANG tree, all the lines of the tree have a SID number.
+Each entry in the YANG tree has a corresponding SID number.
 Each level of the hierarchy is accessible through one or several keys.
 For example, to access the hierarchy under "rule", "rule-id-value" and "rule-id-length" must be specified.
-To access the hierarchy describing an entry in a compression rule, "rule-id-value" and "rule-id-length" must be followed by "field-id", "field-position" and "direction-indicator".
-Since the TV, MO-value and CDA-value are stored as lists, "index" must be added to access a specific element.
+To access the hierarchy corresponding to a field entry in a compression rule, "rule-id-value" and "rule-id-length" must be followed by "field-id", "field-position" and "direction-indicator".
+Since the TV, MO-value, and CDA-value are stored as lists, "index" must be added to access a specific element.

 Therefore, to access a specific element in a hierarchy, the SID of this element has to be specified, followed by the keys needed to access it.

 For example, `["target-value/value", 5, 3, "fid-ipv6-version", 1, "di-bidirectional", 0]` is used to access the first value (0) of TV for the IPv6 Version of Rule 5/3.

-## Errors in Management
+## Management Errors

-There is different level of error detection:
+There are different levels of error detection:

-* CORECONF Errors: these errors are directly generated at the CORECONF level.
+* CORECONF Errors: these errors are directly generated at the CORECONF-managed context level.
 For instance, retrieving a value with a wrong key.
-* YANG validation errors: the data model is not conforming with the constraints such as "must" or "mandatory".
+* YANG validation errors: the data model does not conform with constraints such as "must" or "mandatory".
 This check is optional, since it may require a lot of resources on a device.
-* SCHC errors: Errors on the Data Model that cannot be detected at the YANG level, for example, the rule numbering does not respect a binary tree.
+* SCHC errors: errors on the Data Model that cannot be detected at the YANG level.
+For example, the rule numbering does not correspond to a binary tree.

-## Methods
+## CoAP Methods

 ### FETCH

-As mentioned in {{I-D.ietf-core-comi}}, FETCH request helps to retrieve at least one instance-value.
+As mentioned in {{I-D.ietf-core-comi}}, FETCH requests are used to retrieve at least one instance-value.

-Example : Fetching TV, MO and CDA of the Entry fid-ipv6-version/1/bidirectional from Rule 6/3.
+Example: Fetching TV, MO and CDA of the Entry fid-ipv6-version/1/bidirectional from Rule 6/3.

 ~~~
 REQ: FETCH /c